Rahel-A/gvm_lights/README.md

 $ docker pull rahela/gvm_lights:latest
 $ docker run --rm --net=host --privileged -e clients="A4:C1:38:EE:EE:EE,A4:C1:38:EE:EE:EE" rahela/gvm_lights:latest
 ```
+You may have to add `-v /run/dbus:/run/dbus:ro` or `-v /var/run:/run/dbus:ro` to the docker run command if the server reports: `No Bluetooth adapters found`.

 ## Running the clients
 ### The Rust client